-The site plan provides detailed information about each floor and help users easily locate services, materials and facilities they need.
+The site plan provides detailed information about each floor and help users easily locate services, materials and facilities they need (under revision for the new library).

 There are some common terms used in the library, the website and somewhere else around the library.
 Users should know for their easy access to the library.
 The following is a list of common library terms: